 The University is treating this as a major incident.
 Our top priority is always the health and safety of students, staff and those who make up our wider community across the globe.

-A Covid-19 Management Group, led by members of the University Executive Board, is meeting regularly to carefully monitor the recent outbreak of coronavirus, and to prepare contingency plans to manage any precautions we all may have to take as the situation evolves.
+At the start of the pandemic we established a Covid-19 Management Group, led by members of the University Executive Board, and our staff have been working hard throughout to prepare contingency plans and manage any precautions we all may have to take as the situation evolves.

 We're closely following the latest advice and guidance issued by the UK government, Public Health England and the Foreign and Commonwealth Office.
 We will continue to take all appropriate and necessary steps, as required by the official advice, to keep our community safe.